 The care team will help you choose an in-network pharmacy and/or lab.

 Will my Teladoc Health care provider prescribe medication to treat my obesity?

-Teladoc Health care providers can prescribe GLP-1 medication for weight loss.
+Teladoc Health care providers can prescribe GLP-1 medication for weight loss when clinically appropriate and permitted by state regulations.
 Our providers will determine if this is a good fit for you.
 For people who qualify, we offer a layered approach.
 Besides the medication, your care provider may recommend additional clinical support.
 An expert coach will be available to support your weight loss journey.
-You may also meet with a Registered Dietitian for personalized nutritional guidance or a behavioral health specialist.
+You may also meet with a registered dietitian for personalized nutritional guidance or a behavioral health specialist.

 Learn more about the use of GLP-1 medications in treating obesity.